nicm42/100-days-of-code-v2/log 2.md

 **Day 34: 24th December 2020**
 I started setting up Infinite Kittens.
 I thought I understand APIs now, I'll just set up the API quickly.
 And no, that keeps giving me CORS problems, even though they say in the forum that it shouldn't happen.
 And I set this up with Parcel, which gave me Regenerator Runtime problems and gitignore problems.
 All of which are something to fix tomorrow, when I have more time to find fixes to all of them.

+**Day 35: 25th December 2020**
+The CORS problems turned out to be a 404 error, which Parcel makes look like a CORS error.
+And the reason for the 404 error was that I was using the wrong API link.
+Once I put the right one in, it worked and I got cat data.
+After that the rest was easy and I've added some images to the page.
+I just need to think about whether I'm going to do any formatting on them, and also add the Intersection Observer for infinite scroll.
+It's just annoying that the API doesn't have many images classified as kittens - Infinite Cats just doesn't sound as good as Infinite Kittens.